Actionable tips, community conversations, and marketing inspiration.

 UTMs (also referred to as UTM codes, UTM parameters, or UTM tags) stand for “urchin traffic modules.”
 On a practical level, they’re customizable character strings that marketers can include in campaign URLs to help analytics tools understand how to categorize incoming traffic data.
 As a result, it’s one of the most reliable ways to track your ecommerce site’s traffic, conversions, and revenue.

 The best part?
 They work as a standalone tool, meaning you don’t have to worry about changes to third-party cookies or new tracking regulations.
-They’re also super easy to integrate into your analytics platforms, whether that’s Google Analytics or AdRoll’s Cross-Channel Performance Dashboard
+They’re also super easy to integrate into your analytics platforms, whether that’s Google Analytics or AdRoll’s Cross-Channel Attribution.

 For more on the ins and outs of UTMs (and some best practices to keep in mind), check out this post